 Nix the canned sweet potatoes!

-Another idea is to incorporate the sweet potato into your breakfast meal so that way you can still indulge in the tasty treat, like these Sweet Potato Pancakes!
+Another idea is to incorporate the sweet potato into your breakfast meal like these Sweet Potato Pancakes!

 - 1 tablespoon chocolate chips

-In small bowl, mix flour, baking soda, baking powder and cinnamon.
+- In small bowl, mix flour, baking powder, cinnamon and sea salt.

-In a large bowl, add sweet potatoes, sugar, egg whites, vanilla and milk and mix well.
+- In a large bowl, add sweet potatoes, egg, vanilla and milk; mix well.

-Cook at medium heat for at least 4-6 minutes per side.
+- Cook at medium heat for at least 4 to 6 minutes per side.